judz5/12thManTechPickup/README.md

 - Django backend, with HTML/CSS Frontend.
 Working with SQLite to store orders.

-- Plan to switch frontend to react, and db to postgresql later.
+- Plan to switch frontend to ~~react~~ vue.js, and db to postgresql later.

 ### Use